-Mazzard Farm, based in the heart of East Devon and just 15 minutes away from the coast, is very excited to offer a 2 day (3 nights) photography workshop lead by local Devon landscape photographer, Gary Holpin.
+Mazzard Farm, based in the heart of East Devon and just 15 minutes away from the coast, is very excited to offer a two day (three nights) photography weekend led by local professional landscape photographer, Gary Holpin.
 You can see a selection of Gary’s work on his website at www.garyholpin.co.uk.
-The key aim of the course is for you to get to know your camera, your subject, and – through post-production – turn your photos into truly eye-catching pieces of art.
+The course is specifically aimed at beginners who want to develop the basic understanding needed to begin a journey into the joys of landscape photography, and how to begin turning your snaps into works of art.

 Who is it for?

-- Tuition is in small groups (six people max), so Gary can spend plenty of time with each photographer and allowing for different skill levels
+- Tuition is in small groups (up to six people), so that Gary can spend plenty of time with each photographer and allow for different skill levels.

 What do you need to bring?

-- A camera which has manual control capabilities (can be a DSLR, mirrorless or high end compact)
+- A camera which has manual control capabilities (a DSLR, mirrorless or high-end compact camera)

-- Walking boots, waterproofs, clothing suitable for the season, drink and snacks for a day at the coast, a notepad and pen, and a suitable bag to protect your kit if it rains.
+- Walking boots, waterproofs, clothing suitable for the season, drink and snacks for a day at the coast, a notepad and pen to take notes, and a suitable bag to protect your kit if it rains.

-- If you have a tripod, additional lenses and filters and a laptop for photo processing it would be useful to bring these too.
+- If you have a tripod, additional lenses or filters it would be useful to bring these too.